vileider/year3/code_review/Neil_meeting1.md

+# 25.1.2024
-Neil mentioned that writing a report would help me understand my responsibilities.
+Neil proposed writing a report to help make my tasks and roles clearer, which should lead to better understanding and organization.

-The goal of refactoring, indicated by the LO 3815, involves regularly updating software to ensure its security.
+The goal of refactoring, as described in LO 3815, is to continuously improve the software, focusing on strengthening its security and ensuring its reliability over time.